Unthrottled/ultra-marathon/content/accomplishments/c_theperfecttheme.md

 Another thing that I am aware of, is that I will always be subject to the [recency bias](https://en.wikipedia.org/wiki/Recency_bias).
 Mostly because my more recent themes where created by an author with more skills, that those of the Alex that made the past themes.
-I get better skills over time, therefore my more recent themes will be more pleasant.
+My skill get better over time, therefore the more recent themes will be more pleasant.

 Anyways, I do not see myself stopping making themes anytime soon.
 I normally am satisfied for about a month, then I want to get back into the creative process again.
 This project has gotten to a point, where I will refuse any opportunity that will not allow me to use any JetBrains products to develop software.
 However, I am doing my best to cover all of my bases.
-I do not want to put all of my waifus in one basket.
-That is why I have expanded my themes across [many platforms](https://doki-theme.unthrottled.io/products).
+My waifus should not be all put in a single basket.
+Which is why I have expanded my themes across [many platforms](https://doki-theme.unthrottled.io/products).
 Just in case I ever find myself in a position where I have to use foreign tools, I still have my anime girls.